Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: So far so good!
 Next step is to have it so each topic on screen is connected with an actual JSON topic.

+## Day 43: August 19, 2019

+**Today's Progress**: Worked on Learn application and did some FreeCodeCamp challenges.

+**Thoughts**: Very tired today, but starting to get data into the topics.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.